-Perspective | When parents come out to their kids
+Perspective | How LGBTQ parents can handle coming out to their children

 If a parent is trans or nonbinary, discuss names and pronouns.
 There was a moment for me when I didn’t want to be called Dad,” Harris says.
 “I wanted to be Mom, but I wanted to let him come around on his own to that idea.”
 Her son continued to use the language he’d grown up with and now typically uses her first name while they’re in public and Mom or Dad at home.
 “All of those are okay with me because they feel right for him.”
 Other families should make the decisions that are right for them but be gentle with kids who need reminders.

 Children might want to know whether or how the family will evolve — including if a divorce or move from the household is impending.
 Kids should be offered honesty, and it’s better to explain that adults aren’t sure how the household will shift if they aren’t certain.
-Some parents will split up if they no longer view themselves as compatible — but Bodenhemier says children should understand that the revelation itself is not wrong, bad or even the cause of fragmentation, and that queer identity isn’t problematic.
+Some parents will split up if they no longer view themselves as compatible — but Bodenheimier says children should understand that the revelation itself is not wrong, bad or even the cause of fragmentation, and that queer identity isn’t problematic.

 Older children and teens might feel pressured to emotionally support their parents during this time.
 Bodenheimer explains parents should tell kids who are concerned about their parents’ well-being that they’ve given this a lot of thought and have the support and resources they need, supporting kids rather than seeking support from kids.